root-project/root/interpreter/llvm/src/docs/LangRef.rst

       recursive cycle in the call graph.
    #.
 Arguments with the :ref:`inalloca <attr_inalloca>` attribute are
       forwarded in place.
+   #.
+If the musttail call appears in a function with the ``"thunk"`` attribute
+      and the caller and callee both have varargs, than any unprototyped arguments in register or memory are forwarded to the callee.
+Similarly, the return value of the callee is returned the the caller's caller, even if a void return type is in use.

-   Both markers imply that the callee does not access allocas or varargs from the caller.
-Calls marked ``musttail`` must obey the following additional
+   Both markers imply that the callee does not access allocas from the caller.
+   The ``tail`` marker additionally implies that the callee does not access varargs from the caller.
+Calls marked ``musttail`` must obey the following additional  rules:
-   rules:

    - The call must immediately precede a :ref:`ret <i_ret>` instruction, or a pointer bitcast followed by a ret instruction.